lean-stack/lean-mvvm/README.md

 1. Install karma-sinon-chai via npm and it peer dependencies
 2. Add sinon-chai to the karma frameworks
 3. Modify test to use an assertion lib

+### Use ES2015+ features in tests via webpack
+1. Install karma-webpack via npm
+2. Configure karma to use webpack as preprocessor